Bio-protocol/Nanopore_genome_assembly/README.md

 cd Nanopore_genome_assembly
 ```

 Download Guppy from Oxford Nanopore Community webpage.
-Guppy basecaller is frequently upgrade, so Guppy version 6.0.6 is just an example version.
-Users can register on nanoporetech.com to access the latest version of Guppy software.
+Guppy basecaller is frequently upgraded, so Guppy version 6.0.6 is just an example version.
+Users can register on nanoporetech.com to access the latest version of Guppy.

 ```
 # Example